Blanket octopus

 Tremoctopus is a genus of pelagic cephalopods, containing four species that occupy surface to mid-waters in subtropical and tropical oceans.
 They are commonly known as blanket octopuses, in reference to the long, transparent webs that connect the dorsal and dorsolateral arms of the adult females.
 The other arms are much shorter and lack webbing.

 Description

+The common blanket octopus (Tremoctopus violaceus) exhibits one of the most extreme sexual size-dimorphism known in any animal near its size or larger.
+Females may reach 2 m in length, whereas the males are 2.4 cm (1 inch).
+The weight ratio is at least 10,000:1, and can probably reach as much as 40,000:1.
+Adult Females carry a webbing between their arms, known as a "blanket".
+This webbing can be unfolded to make the female appear larger when threatened, deterring potential predators.